THE VERIFIED HISTORY OF REIKI

 After Usui sensei's death, a senior student named Ushida Juzaburo became the 2nd President of the Usui Reiki Ryoho Gakkai.
 While a few did go their own way, starting healing styles of their own, most of Usui Sense's students stayed with the Gakkai, continuing to practice the teachings of the Founder.

 At this time the Gakkai became less public.
-Political situations and laws prohibiting folk healing practices made it difficult for the practice of arts like Reiki Ryoho to be done openly.
-The Gakkai responded by holding their meetings in near secrecy behind closed doors.
+Political situations and laws prohibiting the practice of traditional folk healing made it difficult for the practice of arts like Reiki Ryoho to be done openly.
+A few such arts chose to register and practice as religions to get around the law.
+The Gakkai responded by holding their meetings in near secrecy behind closed doors, practicing only on members of the Gakkai and their families.
 Many of the Gakkai branches throughout Japan halted their activities completely.
 Eventually, the Gakkai became an almost completely closed society.
 It still operates today.
-Membership is restricted to a "by invitation only" enrollment policy.
+Membership is restricted to a 'by invitation only' enrollment policy.
 Over the years many have sat in leadership of the Usui Reiki Ryoho Gakkai.
 A listing of Presidents from the founding until today is:

 USUI Mikao (1st President/Founder)